patrickd77-eng/ConsoleCalculator/README.md

-# ConsoleCalculator
+# A simple console app for practise.
-# Simple console app for practise.
+To run, clone and use 'dotnet run' in the terminal.